jettle056/jettle056.github.io/index.md

 * Lab 1

 Lab 1 was one of my favorites, it was my first time learning how to code.
 With this lab, I was able to learn how to declare std::cout and make the output execute "Hello Jett!"
+Looking at it now, it was a very simple task but at the time, it was very difficult because I did not know how to do std::cout.

 ![Animated GIF of the terminal output compiling a C++ program and then executing the binary which prints the messaage "Hello Jett!".](gif/lab_one.gif)